Ross Callachan: St Johnstone

 After one season at Hearts, Callachan signed for St Johnstone on a two-year deal before the closing of the Summer transfer window.
 He scored his first goal for St. Johnstone on 29 September 2018 against his former club Hearts in a 2–1 defeat at Tynecastle.

 Loan to Dundee

 Callachan joined Dundee on loan in January 2020 for the rest of the season.
 After just a few weeks with Dundee however, Callachan suffered a leg fracture during a game against Partick Thistle that kept him out for the rest of the season.
 In May, St Johnstone announced Callachan would be one of a few players to leave the club once his contract ended at the end of the month.

 Hamilton Academical

 On 29 June 2020, Hamilton Academical's chairman confirmed that Callachan had signed for Accies.

 Ross County

 Callachan signed a two-year contract with Ross County in June 2021.
+After playing a key role for the Staggies over two seasons, Callachan would be sidelined for an extended period after rupturing his ACL in April 2023, and would miss the entire 2023–24 season as a result.

+Motherwell

+On 19 June 2024, Callachan joined Motherwell on a one-year deal upon expiration of his contract with Ross County.
+Callachan made his debut for the Steelmen on 3 August 2024, 16 months after his injury, in the league opener against his former club Ross County.
+Shortly after, Motherwell manager Stuart Kettlewell confirmed that Callachan had picked up a "bad" hamstring injury which would keep him out for the remainder of the season.
+At the end of the season, Motherwell confirmed that Callachan was departing the club upon the expiry of his contract.

+Arbroath

+On 27 June 2025, Callachan joined the newly-promoted Scottish Championship club Arbroath on a permanent deal.
+On 22 July 2025, Callachan played his first competitive minutes in nearly a year in a 6–0 Arbroath home win over Annan Athletic in the League Cup.
+On 9 August, Callachan scored his first goal since October 2022 in a league win away to Queen's Park.